 And don’t put the litter boxes all in the same place.
 When you have to go, you have to go.
 Running down two flights of stairs to a litterbox in the basement just isn’t what I call convenient.

 We like our privacy.
 Place the littler boxes in quiet, low traffic areas.
 And please don’t hide the litter box in the laundry room.
-The noise from the washer and dryer are disturbing and can lead us to an aversion to litter boxes.
+The noise from the washer and dryer is disturbing and can lead us to an aversion to litter boxes.

 How to Hide the Litter Box